rabsef-bicrym/tudumvc/lesson3-the-gall-of-that-agent.md

         <Route key="my-route" path="/:filter?" render={(props) => {
             return <TodoList api={api} {...props} />
 ```
 In `App.js`, we modify the default function to accept the `props` passed by `index.js`.
 We unpack the `props` into the `{api}` object and return `TodoList.js` as a function of having passed `props` to it.
-This, again, passes those everso useful `poke` and `subscribe` methods over to our basic container.
+This, again, passes the `poke` and `subscribe` methods over to our basic container.
 And remember, it's already authenticated as a result of making `index.js` asynchronous.

 #### Change `TodoList.js`
 ```